Honesty…let us work on it with all our malice and love.

 Advice on the deployment of free software in government agencies, backed up with some history in the state of Massachusetts that I closely followed.

-A wide-ranging report investigating the computing scene in businesses, educational opportunities, community, government, and more (August 25, 2016, requires filling out a form)
+A wide-ranging report investigating the computing scene in businesses, educational opportunities, community, government, and more (August 25, 2016, requires an O’Reilly account)

 Here by popular demand, a look at the stresses the Internet places on content developers and specifically some battles around Digital Rights Management (or Digital Restrictions Management).
-Many years after it was published, readers are still thanking me for it (December 20, 2002; also available in an Italian translation, a Polish translation, and a Portuguese translation by homeyou).
+Many years after it was published, readers are still thanking me for it (December 20, 2002; also available in a Portuguese translation by homeyou, an Urdu translation by Samuel Badree, and an Italian translation by CouponToaster).

 A widely-circulated summary of issues in telephony and communications of interest to Internet users and professionals (January 14, 2000).